 In Kingdom Hearts: Birth by Sleep the prize for making all the flavors of ice cream is a Keyblade called "Sweetstack".
 Said Keyblade is made of ice cream, and looks absolutely ridiculous.
 It also has a 100% critical hit rate, making it one of the most powerful Keyblades in the game, although its critical hit damage multiplier is pretty low.

-Not an item exactly, but in Kirby's Adventure, you have the Ball ability.
+In Kirby's Adventure, you have the Ball ability.
 To the average player, it can be a pretty bad weapon as it greatly limits your movement and makes you really vulnerable, and basically of little more use than Sleep.
-However in the right hands it is the single most powerful ability in the entire game.
+However, it deals damage proportionate to Kirby's speed, and gives quite a lot of invincibility frames, meaning that Kirby can just bounce through most closed areas killing everything in its path, up to and including minibosses.

 In Land Of The Dead Road To Fiddlers Green, the kung-fu fists are so powerful(& fast firing) they are also a Game Breaker.
 After finding them in a closet in your murdered neighbor's house, the game becomes a breeze, even with mods that add several thousand zombies, or turn your character into a One-Hit-Point Wonder.
 After getting the kung-fu fists, the only difficult mission is "Heavy Gunner", because you are given a minigun and must use it instead of the kung-fu fists.